RDycore/RDycore/docs/user/input.md

 fields:

 * `name`: a human-readable name that can be used to refer to a material
-* `properties`: a list of material properties, each specified by the appropriate
+* `properties`: a mapping of material properties, with property names mapped to one or more of the following fields:
-  fields:
-    * `name`: the name of the material property
     * `value`: the value of the material property (omitted when `file` is specified)
     * `file`: the name of a file from which the property is to be read (omitted when `value` is specified)
     * `format`: the format of the specified file (if any)

-Some examples of valid material properties are:
+Valid material properties are:

-* `manning`: the value of the [Manning roughness coefficient](https://en.wikipedia.org/wiki/Manning_formula) for the material
+* `manning` (required): the value of the [Manning roughness coefficient](https://en.wikipedia.org/wiki/Manning_formula) for the material

 ## `numerics`